maxzaremba/CSE-386/zarembmj_cse386-fall2021-master/readme.txt

-The base code of the project was written by Profs Eric Bachman and Mike Zmuda.
+The base code of this project was written by professors Eric Bachman and Mike Zmuda.

 Full Documentation
 -------------------------------------